subvisual/subvisual.com/src/posts/2021-04-26-still/index.md

 There are many “modern” and “professional” tools to get you up to speed in no time.
 I think that it's awesome that we can scaffold a project in a couple of seconds, write a React component, and there we have it, a static website super optimized for the modern “professional” world.
 But do we need all of that?
 Would it be possible to achieve the same thing without having to buy into a massive ecosystem of packages that keep breaking and making upgrades almost impossible?
 Should we be buying into those technologies just because that's what everyone does?

-I’ve had enough.
 Websites don’t have to be this complicated, and the browser already does a lot.
-We need simpler tools that don’t compromise on the developer experience and pack enough features to build a “modern” website while making it easier to extend with other ecosystems.
+We need simpler tools that don’t compromise on the developer experience and pack enough features to build a “modern” website.
 Other tools fit the description, but Elixir would do a much better job than everything else, as you’ll see in a bit.

 ## Modern development environment